skip-mev/mev-tendermint/README.md

 ### 4. Recompile your binary, and start! 🎉

 That’s it!
-After making the changes above, you can recompile your binary like `junod`, and restart your node(s).
-You will now begin receiving MEV bundles from Skip
+After making the changes above, you can recompile your binary like `junod` (probably using `make install`),  and restart your node(s)!
+You will now begin receiving MEV bundles from Skip.